Skip to main content

 Step 4: Testing and Grading

-Equipment that passes initial inspection gets tested.
+Equipment that passes initial inspection gets tested for functionality.
 Servers get powered on and checked for POST, memory errors, and drive health.
-Networking gear gets tested for functionality.
-Anything that works goes into our refurbishment pipeline where it gets a second life — resold to businesses, IT professionals, and homelab enthusiasts who can put it to good use.
+Networking gear gets tested for basic operation.

 Step 5: Responsible Recycling